 Laylat al Baraat

-Laylat al Baraat (meaning “Night of Privilege”; also called Mid-Sha’ban) begins May 21, 2016.
+Laylat al Baraat (meaning “Night of Privilege”; also called Mid-Sha’ban) begins the evening April 30, 2018.
 Laylat al Baraat is a holiday preparing for Ramadan in two weeks.

 A number of hadiths recommend that one should spend it in “vigil prayer and supplication, and the morrow in fasting”.
 Furthermore, some commentators identify it with the “blessed night” (layla mubāraka) of q 44:3, which is considered to be the night of the remission of all sins.
 Hence its popular name, “the night of acquittance” (laylat al-barāʾa).
 Some Muslims mark it with special prayers and supplications in the hope of obtaining divine rewards that are promised “to those who exert themselves in devotion during this night” (ibid., 27).
 At the same time, many commentators rejected this tradition, arguing that laylat al-barāʾa was the night of revelation and thus is identical with laylat al-qadr of q 97:1.

 Do you celebrate Laylat al Baraat?
 If so, how?Would you like to learn more about forgiveness of sins?
 That is why Jesus died on the cross.

 |1.||↥||The sacredness of this day partly because of a famous hadith that quotes Muhammad as saying, “Rajab is the month of God, Shaban is my month, and Ramadan is the month of my community.”|